Waltrip High School

 Teddie Jordan

-When we got up there he of course was giving me directions, turn left here, turn right here, etc. We got off the county road onto a dirt road, then off the dirt road and down a little trail through tall Johnson grass for about a mile.
-I looked over at Fran one time and her eyes were the size of silver dollars.
-It was out in the middle of nowhere and totally dark.
-Finally we came to the mobile home where he lived with his father.
+When we got up there Ronnie was giving me directions, turn left here, turn right here, etc. We got off of the highway and onto a county road, then off of the county road and onto a dirt road, then off of the dirt road and down a little trail through tall Johnson grass for about a mile.
+I looked over at Fran one time and her eyes were the size of silver dollars!
+It was out in the middle of nowhere, it was way past midnight, and it was totally dark.
+Finally we came to the small home where he lived with his father.
 It was totally dark too.
-We said goodnight and thanked him for coming and started our drive back to Houston.
-It was only a few years later that we heard that he had died.
+We said goodnight and thanked Ronnie for coming and started our drive back to Houston.
+It was only a few years later that we heard he had passed away.

 I'll never forget Ronnie and how much it meant to him to be a part of our class, and how much trouble and expense he went through to come to our reunions.